Cut-off Theorems for the PV-model: Conclusions and further work.

 \section{Conclusions and further work.}

 For deadlocks, the cut-off at $M=\Sigma_{r\in\mathcal{R}}\kappa(r)$ is sharp, i.e., $T^M$ is deadlock free if and only if $T^n$ is deadlock free for all $n$.
 Serializability is guaranteed if there are no local choice points in $T^M$ with $M=\Sigma_{r\in\mathcal{R}}\kappa(r)+1$.
 This cut-off is not sharp, but there is a lower bound on the cut-off at $M-2$.
 Freedom from local choice points is a sufficient condition for serializability, but not necessary.
-In a subsequent paper, we will study a "dual" obstruction, which appears in the geometric model with time reversed, and also obstructs serializability - if there are no such dual obstructions, the original program is also serializable.
 The highly symmetric case considered here has not been studied in the geometric setting before and this is just a beginning.
-In algebraic topology there is a vast literature on symmetry and equivariance, which should be brought into directed topology and be applied to the to study of these and other symmetric situations.
+In algebraic topology there is a vast literature on symmetry and equivariance, which should be brought into directed topology and be applied to the study of these and other symmetric situations.
+A group action in the directed topology sense would provide automorphisms which preserve not only executions but equivalences of executions: Directed paths would map to directed paths and directed homotopies - i.e. equivalence of executions - would map to directed homotopies.
+The symmetry considerations and indeed group actions in e.g.\cite{EmersonSistla}, \cite{ClarkeEmersonSistla} may be used on top of, or instead of these directed symmetries.
+In Rem.~\ref{rem:compositionality} such symmetry considerations were used for the case of deadlocks.
+When considering serializability and equivalence of executions, this is much more subtle - permuting coordinates will certainly permute execution paths, but it is not clear how to choose a representative of such an orbit in a way such that equivalences of executions give rise to equivalences of representatives. \acknowledgement{It is a pleasure to thank Roy Meshulam, Martin Raussen and Krzysztof Ziemiansky for very helpful discussions.
+Moreover, the reviewers have given very helpful references and suggestions and made this a better paper. }